ADU Rules in San Francisco, California

 Zoning & Size Requirements [1][2]

-Yes, you can build an ADU in San Francisco.
-A detached ADU can be up to 1,200 sq ft under current California and San Francisco zoning rules.
+Yes — San Francisco allows ADUs.
+A detached ADU can typically be up to 850 sq ft under current California and San Francisco zoning rules.

 Setback Requirements [1][2]

 San Francisco requires a rear setback of about 4 ft for a detached ADU, and no additional parking is required.
-Owner-occupancy is not required — you can rent it out without living on the property.
+Owner-occupancy is set by local rules (confirm with the city).

 Permit Process & Fees [3]